 In 2005, Sugarloaf expanded its mission to include outreach to Minnesota’s entire Lake Superior North Shore.
 This is reflected in the new name, adopted in 2006: Sugarloaf: The North Shore Stewardship Association.

-Today Sugarloaf continues to offer programs at Sugarloaf Cove and is an active partner in forest restoration efforts along the North Shore including the North Shore Forest Collaborative and the Arrowhead Invasives Team.
+Today Sugarloaf continues to offer programs at Sugarloaf Cove and is an active partner in forest restoration efforts along the North Shore with the North Shore Forest Collaborative.